rotheconrad/F100_Prok_Recombination/README.md

 COGclassifier -i my_rep_seqs.faa -o COGclass
 ```

-### Step 03: Investigate recombinant positions between specific genome pairs

-In this section, we tie all previous steps together and look at the types and distribution of recent plausible recombination events between specific genome pairs.

-This step requires

-#### Assign pangenome class to genes
+### Step 03: Assign pangenome class to genes

+In this step we assign pangenome gene categories to our gene clusters and designate a conserved gene class from core gene clusters with the least sequence divergence.

 Create list of genes with pangenome category (conserved, core, accessory).
 This step writes a tsv file needed for next step plust a Histogram PDF of average gene distance within core gene clsuters.
 The bottom 5% are designated as conserved genes.